madhusudhankonda/pcep-tests/README.md

 ## Purchase the Course

-If you are serious in getting certified and wishing to sit for an exam with some practice, my [Become a Certified Python Programmer: PCEP Practice Tests] (https://www.udemy.com/course/pcep-certified/?referralCode=BE4B3F05B99BD64076FA) course on Udemy will surely provide the springboard.
+If you are serious in getting certified and wishing to sit for an exam with some practice, my [Become a Certified Python Programmer: PCEP Practice Tests](https://www.udemy.com/course/pcep-certified/?referralCode=BE4B3F05B99BD64076FA) course on Udemy will surely provide the springboard.
 I have put in  extra effort to get this course for you all!
 If you like the course, do drop a review :)

 ## Connect with me!

-Connect with me on LinkedIn(https://www.linkedin.com/in/madhusudhankonda) or Twitter(http://twitter.com/@mkonda007).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/madhusudhankonda) or [Twitter](http://twitter.com/@mkonda007).
 I am always happy to have a chat (coffee if you are in London!)

 ## What is PCEP Certification?